hectormz/167L-materials/labs/Schedule.md

 **Assignments/Due Dates:**

 - Reports for Labs 5-8 due on Nov 6 by 12 PM
-- Case study 1: Cell migration in 3D culture (Fraley *et al*) due on Nov 9 at 8 AM
 - Discuss independent project proposal with your TA during your lab session

 ## Week 7 (Nov 12–Nov 16)